FrostCorealis/FrostCorealis/README.md

 The hackathon has been inspiring, frustrating, humbling, and life-changing.
 CryptoZombies and Buildspace are now honorary members of Team Corealis.

 If you're new to Web3, keep grinding.
-Leveling up is never easy but always rewarding, and Web3 is an incredible space to explore, dream, learn, and grow. 💚
+Leveling up is often difficult but always rewarding, and Web3 is an incredible space to explore, dream, learn, and grow. 💚